 Chateau Ripeau Vineyards, Terroir, Grapes, Winemaking

-To produce the wine of Chateau Ripeau, the wine is vinified in temperature controlled, stainless steel vats.
-Malolactic fermentation takes place in barrel.
+To produce the wine of Chateau Ripeau, the wine is vinified in temperature-controlled, stainless steel vats.
+Malolactic fermentation takes place in barrels.

-The new owners have increased the amount of new owk for the aging, so that today, the wine is aged in 100% new, French oak barrels for between 12 and 16 months.
-The first 4 months of aging process takes place with the wine on its fine lees.
+The new owners have increased the amount of new oak for the aging, so that today, the wine is aged in 100% new, French oak barrels for between 12 and 16 months.
+The first 4 months of the aging process take place with the wine on its fine lees.

 On average 5,000 cases of Chateau Ripeau are produced every vintage.
 There is a second wine, previously known as La Garenne de Ripeau, the new owners have changed the name to Tour de Ripeau.

 It is interesting to note that while 65% of the vineyard is devoted to Merlot, the blend can vary widely, for example, in the 2016 vintage, 90% of the wine blend is Merlot!
 Long-time fans of the estate will notice another change.
 Starting with the 2015 vintage, the labels have been redesigned, sporting a much more modern, streamlined, artistic look.

 When to Drink Chateau Ripeau, Anticipated Maturity, Decanting Time